A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Experiments

-We introduce two kinds of pre-fixed segmentation for comparison: (1) a greedy segmentation that serves as a baseline and (2) a hand-crafted rule-based segmentation, which relies on rules designed to handle specific AMR constructions.
-Arguably, the latter can be thought of as an upper bound for how well an induction method can do.
+{\bf Rule-based Segmentation} \quad We introduce a hand-crafted rule-based segmentation method, which relies on rules designed to handle specific AMR constructions.
+In particular, we use the hand-crafted segmentation system of \newcite{lyu-titov-2018-amr}, or, more specifically, its re-implementation by \newcite{Zhang2019AMRPA}.
+Arguably, this can be thought of as an upper bound for how well an induction method can do.
+This fixed segmentation can be incorporated into our latent-generation-order framework, so that the alignment between concept nodes and the tokens will still be induced.
+This is achieved by fixing $\mathbf{S}$, while still inducing $\mathbf{A}$.